GlennVL-AP/cpp-programming-slides/slides/session_3/index.md

 ---

-A contract consists of preconditions, postconditions and invariants.
+A contract consists of pre-conditions, post-conditions and invariants.

 ---

-##### Preconditions
+##### Pre-conditions

 ---

-A precondition is a requirement of a function upon its arguments.
+A pre-condition is a requirement of a function upon its arguments.

 ---